afterwind-io/comcat/README.md

 - Ensure a unique leader(tab) to connect to a backend and broadcast messages;
 - Re-elect if the leader(tab) is closed/freezed;

 Among the various algorithms, [Raft][raft] is relatively easy to understand and implement.
-However, it is designed for the purpose like building distributed log system, so it is still a little complicated against our needs.
+However, it is designed for the purpose like building distributed log system, so it is still too complicated against our needs.
 After all, we don't aim for strict safety.
 Besides, browser tabs are more likely to be opened and closed frequently, which is quite opposite to a stable cluster.

 Eventually, a tailored version of Raft is applied.
 The distributed part of the algorithm is ditched, since a scheduler working on `SharedWorker` plays the role as a centralized coordinator, which can chop down all consensus procedure between tabs.
 The concept of `term` is kept to detect stale leader, thus help quickly recovering from abnormal situations.